Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Father’s Rights Attorneys

-- Child custody disputes: We can represent men when they are trying to ensure that they can remain a big part in lives of their children regarding physical and legal custody, parenting time, allocation of parental responsibilities and other related matters.
+- Child custody disputes: We can represent men when they are trying to ensure that they can remain a big part of the lives of their children regarding physical and legal custody, parenting time, allocation of parental responsibilities, and other related matters.

-- Motions to modify: Sometimes, court orders regarding custody, parenting time and support can be outdated due to changed circumstances of a substantial and continuing basis.
-In these situations, we can offer representation. .
+- Motions to modify: Sometimes, court orders regarding custody, parenting time, and support can be outdated due to changed circumstances on a substantial and continuing basis.
+In these situations, we can offer representation.

 - Motions for contempt: In some cases, one party can allege that the other has wilfully failed to abide by a prior court order regarding custody or support.
 In these cases, we can offer legal representation.

-- Orders for protection: In divorce and others family law matters, an order of protection (also known as a protective order or restraining order) may end up being filed.
-In these cases, it is important to have an attorney in your corner.
+- Orders for protection: In divorce and other family law matters, an order of protection (also known as a protective order or restraining order) may end up being filed.
+In these cases, having an attorney in your corner is important.

-- Paternity cases: One of the most common types of cases involving unmarried fathers is paternity litigation under the Uniform Parentage Act.
-In these cases, courts can require DNA tests, establish paternity, custody and support.
-It is vital that men have legal counsel during these types of proceedings.
+- Paternity cases: One of the most common cases involving unmarried fathers is paternity litigation under the Uniform Parentage Act.
+In these cases, courts can require DNA tests, and establish paternity, custody, and support.
+Men must have legal counsel during these types of proceedings.

-- Appeals: After the conclusion of a divorce, paternity or other family law matter, a dad can sometimes feel as if the judgment/order is unjust and unfair.
-In some cases, the father may have the ability to appeal the decision.
-It is important to speak with a lawyer right away to ensure appeal deadlines are met.
+- Appeals: After the conclusion of a divorce, paternity, or other family law matter, a dad can sometimes feel as if the judgment/order is unjust and unfair.
+In some cases, the father may be able to appeal the decision.
+Speaking with a lawyer immediately is important to ensure appeal deadlines are met.

-What Fathers, Husbands and Men Can Do to Increase Their Chances of Getting a Satisfactory Child Custody Result in Missouri, Illinois, Kansas and Oklahoma?
+What Fathers, Husbands, and Men Can Do to Increase Their Chances of Getting a Satisfactory Child Custody Result

-Contact a Father’s Rights Attorney (Dads, Husband and Men) for a Consultation in the St. Louis Area, Kansas City Area, Columbia, Springfield, Wichita, Tulsa and Beyond
+Contact a Multi-State Father’s Rights Attorney (Dads, Husband, and Men) for a Consultation Today